libregraphicsmeeting/state-of-lg-2025/Kdenlive/Kdenlive.md

 ![](kdenlive-2.png)

 Speakers Notes:
-24.08 comes with nifty new features, enhancements, and quality-of-life improvements, specially for Effects and Transitions.
+24.08 came with nifty new features, enhancements, and quality-of-life improvements, specially for Effects and Transitions.

 ---